 Reports for the 2016 survey

-- Tobacco Findings from the 2016 Minnesota Student Survey (PDF)
+- 2016 Minnesota Student Survey: Tobacco findings (PDF)

-Search MDE's database to run your own reports on the Minnesota Student Survey data.
+Minnesota Student Survey tables, 2013-2019: Search the Minnesota Department of Education database to run your own reports on Minnesota Student Survey data.

-Individual-level data files may be requested in order to conduct additional statistical analysis.
+MSS data user agreement form and data request form: You can request individual-level data files in order to conduct additional statistical analysis.